 Coverage maps for cross scanning and for single direction scanning for each of the three bands are shown in Figure 3.5.
+These were taken from standard pipeline processing of real observations with SPIRE.
 Note that the coverage maps are given as number of bolometer hits per sky pixel.
-The standard sky pixels for the SPIRE Photometer maps are 6", 10" an 14" (see Section 4.1.1).
+The standard sky pixels for the SPIRE Photometer maps are (6, 10, 14) arcsec (see Section 4.1.1).

 Figure 3.5: Example coverage maps for Large Map mode for the three photometer arrays, PSW (left), PMW (centre) and PLW (right).
 The top row is for a single scan A observation.
-The bottom row is for a cross-linked scan of 30'x30' field, the white circle is the user requested area.
-The pixel size is (6",10",14") for (PSW, PMW, PLW) and the colour code represents the number of bolometer hits in each sky pixel.
+The bottom row is for a cross-linked scan of 30×30 arcmin field, the white circle is the user requested area.
+The pixel size is (6,10,14) arcsec for (PSW, PMW, PLW) and the colour code represents the number of bolometer hits in each sky pixel.